 Identifying preceptors can be a challenging experience.
 It is the responsibility of the student to initially identify and plan for potential clinical sites and preceptors and to work with the Clinical Education Coordinator to ensure all steps are completed to secure the rotations.
 Students may identify preceptors by networking with other health professionals in their workplace, through professional organizations, and community contacts.
 Preceptors must hold a current license to practice in the state where the practicum is located.
-Advanced practice nurse preceptors may hold a

-Master of Science in Nursing or Doctorate of Nursing Practice and have a minimum of 1 year of clinical experience in advanced nursing practice and current national certification.
+Advanced practice nurse preceptors may hold a Master of Science in Nursing or Doctor of Nursing Practice and have a minimum of 1 year of clinical experience in advanced nursing practice and current national certification.
 Physician preceptors must hold a medical or osteopathic degree and current board certification.
 A student's immediate supervisor at his or her place of employment may not serve as the student's preceptor.
 Precepting with relatives who are APRN, MD, DO, or PAs is not appropriate but may be considered on an individual basis.
-Exceptions are made for the therapy rotation hours within the PMHNP program.
+Immediate family members may not serve as preceptors.
+Exceptions may be made for the therapy rotation hours within the PMHNP program.